quic/.github/README.md

 1. Navigate to the new repo
 1. Click on Actions
 1. If you have existing actions in the repo, click "New workflow", else skip to next step
-1. Scroll to "Workflows created by Qualcomm Innovation Center" and click "Set up this workflow" under "QuIC Organization Repolinter Workflow"
+1. Locate the "By Qualcomm Innovation Center" section and click "Configure" under "QuIC Organization Repolinter Workflow"
-1. Click "Start commit" and then "Commit new file" after ensuring your QuIC email is listed under "Choose which email address to associate with this commit"
+1. Click "Commit changes...", select "Commit directly to the main branch" (or feel free to create a new branch and start a PR), ensure your QuIC email is selected under "Commit Email", and then click "Sign off and commit changes"
 1. This will create a GitHub Action config file in your repo under the path `.github/workflows/quic-organization-repolinter.yml`
 1. Adjust it as needed, e.g. the Repolinter action is configured to run on Push and Pull Requests into the main/master branch, but you may want to further adjust when it runs.